 Foreign currency risk is the possibility that changes in exchange rates between the U.S. dollar and foreign currencies could adversely affect a deposit or investment's fair value.
 The Foundation, via its investment in the STIP, has no exposure to foreign currency risk.
-The Foundation's LTIP asset allocation policy includes an allocation to non-U.S. securities.
-The Foundation also has foreign currency exposure through its non-US equity investments managed by State Street Global Advisors and the LTIP due to the foreign-currency-denominated investments in these funds.
+The Foundation's LTIP asset allocation policy includes an allocation to non-U.S. securities that incurs foreign currency risk.
+The Foundation also has foreign currency exposure through its non-US equity investments managed by State Street Global Advisors.

-The components in the foreign currency risk profile assumed in direct investments by the Foundation as of June 30, 2018 and 2017 are as follows:
+The components in the foreign currency risk profile assumed in direct investments by the Foundation as of June 30, 2019 and 2018 are as follows: